mirekslouf/mpint/README.md

 # MPint
-MPint = simple automated integration of peaks in multiple spectra.
+MPint = simple automated integration of peaks in multiple spectra...